rkapl123/rkapl123.github.io/README.md

 I'm using the Opensource Risk Engine ([ORE](http://www.opensourcerisk.org), based on Quantlib), my intention is to provide Tools for easier interaction with/integration of the Opensource Risk Engine.
 Following three goals are envisaged:

 - [ ]  easy starting from Excel (OreAddin in conjunction with OreMgr),
 - [x]  loading and migrating ORE data from/to a Database (OreDB)
 - [ ]  a SWIG wrapper (OreMgr) to allow starting ORE from .NET and other environments.

-All this will be available in: [https://github.com/rkapl123/OreControl](https://github.com/rkapl123/OreControl)
+All this will be available here: [ https://rkapl123.github.io/OreControl/]( https://rkapl123.github.io/OreControl/)

 ## DBAddin